rishannp/DeepLearning-on-ALS-MI-Data/README.md

 # 3) RNN - LSTM
 # 4) LSTM + CNN (Simultaneous processing of frequency and raw data)
-# 5) Using PLV as images for CNN and LSTM?
+# 5) Using PLV as images for CNN (Start with All Freq, then just Mu and Beta)
 # 6) Graph Neural Network